zzy13950761022/uav-llm-integration/README.md

 ```sh
 mamba init <zsh>
 ```
-If on macOS and using zshell, also include `zsh` at the end of the line, otherwise bash is assumed.
+If on macOS and using zshell, include `zsh` at the end of the line, otherwise bash is assumed as the default shell.

 Activate virtual environment:
 ```sh